cosmos/interchain-security/docs/testnet/start-testnet-tutorial.md

 EOF
 ```

-* *Note that each consumer chain project is expected to have its own binary and genesis file.
-Therefore this proposal's `genesis_hash` and `binary_hash` fields are irrelevant in the context of this tutorial*
+* *Note that each consumer chain project is expected to have its a different binary and genesis file.
+Therefore this proposal's `genesis_hash` and `binary_hash` fields are irrelevant in the context of this tutorial.
+Note that the "spawn_time" should be in the past in order to be able to start the consumer chain immediately.*

 <br/><br/>